 One downside of the fitted style, is that sizing needs to be more precise & some can find it a bit restrictive & warm to wear.
 You can try a pleated style instead to avoid these problems.

-When I had trouble finding a mask pattern to fit my partner just right, I looked into pleated style patterns.
+When I had trouble finding a face mask pattern to fit my partner just right, I looked into pleated mask patterns.
 These have a more traditional, surgical look & the sizing is more flexible.

-I struck gold when I found the Iris Luckhaus DIY cloth mask.
+I struck gold when I found the Iris Luckhaus mask.
 This is German engineering at its finest!